Stay in the Moment: 5 Powerful Ways to Cut Through It!

 And solving doesn’t regulate your nervous system—presence does.

-How to Build a Daily Practice That Keeps You Here, Not There
+Building a Daily Practice That Keeps You Here, Not There

 Making It Stupid Simple